 We are eleven posts in and have finally reached the point of the title I chose for this series.

-While the kingdom of Jesus described and performed is one in which the triangle bows down to him, the modern church mostly works in the service of having us bow down to the triangle.
+While the kingdom of Jesus described and performed is one in which the triangle bows down to him, the church of America mostly works in the service of having us bow down to the triangle.
 When the war powers and the economic powers work to crush the life chances of the world’s most vulnerable, our church leaders tell us that the spiritual thing to do is to just focus on going to Heaven—in effect releasing the triangle from the authority of Jesus.
-Focusing on earthly things like systemic poverty and justice and peace, we are told, is below us.
-The triangle spends incredible sums of money propagating these ideas in the churches and books and films and speaking engagements of prominent religious leaders who defend the triangle.
+Focusing on “earthly” things like systemic poverty and justice and peace, so these wise men say, is below us.
+The triangle generates and spends incredible sums propagating these ideas.
+You can find them in the churches and books and films and speaking engagements of prominent religious leaders who defend the triangle.

 Many church leaders and church congregants are innocently caught up in this system and are simply blind to it.
 These are the ones to whom I hope my writing reaches.